arun-sp/MyYouTube/docs/index.md

-# Welcome to GitHub Pages
+# Understanding my time spent on YouTube

 Recently, I feel like my time on YouTube has increased considerably.
 So I was really curious to understand more about how I am spending that time.
 And hence this quick project.
 Or more like an exercise in Python.